-Showrooming occurs when customers at a brick and mortar store, after having physically touched, smelled, lifted, handled, and most importantly priced your products in person, go online through their smartphones and comparison shop - most often to Amazon.
+Showrooming occurs when customers at a brick-and-mortar store, after having physically touched, smelled, lifted, handled, and most importantly, priced your products in person, go online through their smartphones and comparison shop - most often to Amazon.

-Whether customers do it in the privacy of a deserted aisle, in front of your best employee or in the parking lot walking back to their car, showrooming is causing a lot of retail executives a lot of worry.
+Whether customers do it in the privacy of a deserted aisle, in front of your best employee or in the parking lot walking back to their car, showrooming is causing a lot of executives a lot of worry.

 To shoppers, it's smart shopping.

-To cellular companies it is the reason they can sell the more expensive smartphones.
+To cellular companies, it is the reason they can sell the more expensive smartphones.

 To Amazon, it's just business.

 Once your customers go to Amazon, they’re hooked.
 Cosmetics?
 Groceries?
 Gourmet Coffees - even wine?
-Amazon will let them setup an auto-order for refills.
+Amazon will let them set up an auto-order for refills.